SenteonLLC/senteonllc.github.io/docs/endpointconfiguration.md

 Clicking the `Finish Setup` button next to an Endpoint will launch the Guided Setup Wizard which walks you through any decisions that need to be made due to blocking/disruption factors.
 This can range from technical factors such as ussing out-of-date authentication protocols to organizational/cultural factors that Senteon cannot be aware of in a vacuum.

 **Note**: Some Wizard Questions will have a warning such as "Warning: Once this decision has been made, it will be set for all systems configured through Senteon after this" which indicates that Senteon will only ask you to make the decision once for all Endpoints in the Managed Account.
-The decision can be adjusted for subsequent Endpoint Setup
+The decision can be adjusted for the setup of subsequent Endpoints in the following location:

+`Manage Account Console > Settings > Account-wide Guided Setup Decisions`

+More information can be found [here](settings.md#general-settings_1)

 **Note**: Guided Setup can only be completed for one (1) endpoint at a time in this version.
 If you would like to setup more than one at a time, Senteon recommends the following: